tevaughan/modgraph/README.md

 What attracted me to the idea was the beauty in the illustrations accompanying the article.
-Each illustration was a two-dimensional depiction of the graphs associated with each of a few moduli.
+Each illustration was a two-dimensional depiction of the graphs associated with a different modulus.
 Most likely, each illustration was drawn by an artist who arranged the nodes and edges in the most symmetric, most pleasing way that occurred to him.